lucanovello/starter-express-prisma-jwt/docs/DEVELOPMENT.md

 # Development Setup Guide

-Complete guide for setting up your local development environment.
+Complete guide for setting up the local development environment I use for this personal starter (feel free to fork and adapt).

 ## Prerequisites